 A Time-Honored Tradition with a Dash of Modernity

 From simple apples on German evergreen trees to the eclectic mix of ornaments found on today’s Christmas trees, these festive decorations have been silent witnesses to history.
 They've seen wars and peace, economic booms and busts, and technological revolutions.
-Yet, their core purpose remains unchanged: to bring joy, unity, and festivity into our homes.
+Yet, their core purpose remains unchanged: to bring joy, unity, and festivity into our homes during the holiday season.

 So, this Christmas Day, as you decorate your tree, take a moment.
 Realize that with each ornament you hang—new and old–-you're not just decorating; you're commemorating centuries of tradition, celebration, and stories.